martinthomson/http-replay/draft-thomson-http-replay.md

 forwarding the request until the TLS handshake completes, or send a 4NN (Too Early) status code in response.
 A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.

+## TLS Implementation Requirements

+In order to be used for HTTP, A TLS implementation MUST ensure that it is possible to correctly identify early data.
+This is necessary even if early data arrives at the same time as the TLS Finished message from the client, which completes the handshake.
+If early data is misclassified, a server might process requests under the misapprehension that they can't be or weren't replayed elsewhere.

 # IANA Considerations